Model#

 In the following sections, we walk through snippets of application code to demonstrate the retrieval

-, lists, ML models, and scripts using SmartRedis put/get
+of prefixed tensors, Datasets, lists, ML models, and scripts using SmartRedis put/get

 semantics.
 The examples demonstrate retrieval within the same application where the data